FerretDB/FerretDB/website/blog/_guide/YYYY-MM-DD.blog-template.md

 slug: url-slug-of-post # the URL slug of the blog post with dashes instead of spaces
 title: This is the title of the FerretDB Blog post
 author: Firstname Lastname
-author_url: #  to website or GitHub account
+author_url: #  link to website or GitHub account
 author_image_url: # link to author profile image (optional – please remove this line if you don't want to use an author image.
 See below for more info)
 description: >
   This is a short description of a FerretDB blog post.